 If there’s one dish that epitomises the 1990s in Australia, my vote goes to the Caesar Salad.
 It summed up the essential hypocrisy of how we ate back then.
 Torn between convenience, self-indulgence and health consciousness, we made food choices that we could pretend were good for us.
 As served in the average café (complete with bacon, fried croutons and creamy dressing) Caesar salad probably had a fat content approximately equivalent to that of a Big Mac.
 But it was a salad so it had to be healthy, right?

 The Caesar Salad took its time getting to us.
 Most food historians believe it was invented in or around 1924 by the eponymous Caesar Cardini at his hotel and restaurant in Tijuana, Mexico.
 The story goes that he threw the salad together from ingredients he had on hand when a group of guests unexpectedly stayed on and supplies in the pantry were running low.
 The dish was enthusiastically received by the guests (allegedly Hollywood stars).
-It became a Californian speciality but by the 1950s was recognised across the United States.
+It became a Californian specialty but took decades to appear beyond the USA’s west coast.
+However, by the 1950s the Caesar was recognised across the United States.

 The original Caesar salad contained Cos lettuce (or Romaine, as it’s known in America), coddled eggs, garlic, Worcestershire sauce, lemon juice, olive oil, freshly grated Parmesan cheese, croutons, salt and pepper.
 No anchovies, no bacon and certainly no chicken.
 It was dressed at the table by the chef and was supposed to be eaten with the fingers.
 Hence the lettuce leaves were left whole and arranged with the stem end pointing outwards.